orangemn6/docs/content/personal/notetaking.md

 ## Overview

 Taking notes is a large part of being a student.
 An essential part of academics is being able to remember and retain information.
-This outlines my general methodology for taking notes inside and outside of school.
+This outlines my general methodology for taking notes inside and outside of [[school/index|school]].
 All of my notes are taken with the intent to add them to this [[digital-gardening.md |digital garden]]

 ## In [[School]]